Skip to main content

 Circumcision - the procedure

-Circumcision is usually carried out on a day patient basis.
-Most patients do not have to stay in hospital overnight.
+Circumcision is usually done by a specialist in a hospital.
+Most people do not have to stay in hospital overnight.

 Before having a circumcision